 Cowdery’s many contributions to the Restoration are the focal point of this compilation.
 Richard Lloyd Anderson begins with a brief overview of Cowdery’s life; Larry E. Morris covers Cowdery’s Vermont years; John W. Welch and Royal Skousen each treat aspects of the coming forth of the Book of Mormon; and Brian Q. Cannon and others cover the restoration of the priesthood.
 This volume reminds readers how integral Cowdery was to the major events of the Restoration.
 As Joseph Smith’s scribe and assistant, Cowdery was present when the Prophet received many of the great early revelations.
 He also received both the Aaronic and Melchizedek priesthoods with Joseph, and transcribed nearly the whole Book of Mormon, as dictated by the Prophet.
-Along with Martin Harris and David Whitmer, Cowdery was privileged to view the Book of Mormon and declare his witness of its truthfulness.
+Along with Martin Harris and David Whitmer, Cowdery was privileged to view the gold plates and declare his witness of the record’s truthfulness.
 Cowdery was later called to be one of the Church’s first missionaries.

 Although some controversy surrounds Cowdery’s life and character, this compilation does not shy away from the debate.
 Larry E. Morris’s essay on the private character of Cowdery gives well-researched insight into the controversy.
 By relying on contemporary journals and correspondence, several of the authors, along with Morris, dispel many of the rumors surrounding Cowdery’s past.